Cornelius Cruys: Service in Russia

-During his stay in the Dutch Republic, the tsar engaged, with the help of Russian and Dutch assistants, many skilled workers such as builders of locks, fortresses, shipwrights and seamen.
-They had to help him with his modernization of Russia.
-The best-known sailor who made the journey from the Netherlands to Russia was Cornelis Cruys.
-Cruys accepted the tsar's generous offer to enter into his service as vice-admiral.
+During his stay in the Dutch Republic, Peter I worked alongside, with the help of Russian and Dutch assistants, many skilled workers such as builders of locks, fortresses, shipwrights and seamen.
+They helped him with his modernization of Russia.
+The best-known sailor who made the journey from the Dutch republic to Russia was Cruys.
+Cruys accepted Peter I's generous offer to enter into his service as vice-admiral.
 He emigrated to Russia in 1698 and became the tsar's most important adviser in maritime affairs.

-Cruys performed well in Russia and came be regarded as the architect of the Russian Navy.
-After his return to Russia the Tsar put his Azov Flotilla under the command of Admiral Fyodor Alexeyevich Golovin, a Russian nobleman who was the successor of the Swiss Franz Lefort.
+Cruys performed well in Russia and came to be regarded as the architect of the Imperial Russian Navy.
+After his return to Russia, Peter I put the Azov Flotilla under the command of Admiral Fyodor Alexeyevich Golovin, a Russian nobleman who was the successor of the Swiss officer Franz Lefort.
 Golovin was assisted by Vice-Admiral Cruys and Rear-Admiral Jan van Rees.
-Cruys became the first "Russian" mayor of Taganrog from 1698 to 1702.
+Cruys became the first mayor of Taganrog from 1698 to 1702.

 In 1711, he made the first maps of Azov Sea and Don River.
 He was commander of the Russian Baltic Fleet from 1705, and masterminded the construction of Kronstadt fortress, which was essential in the Great Northern War against Sweden and many years later against the German Kriegsmarine during World War II.
 Cruys worked for the tsar for more than 25 years and reached the highest Russian naval rank of admiral in 1721.
 He died at Saint Petersburg in 1727.

 The historic Kotomin House at Nevsky Prospect, built from 1812 to 1815, was constructed on the site of the former residence of Cornelius Cruys.